Localism Act 2011

 The Localism Act 2011 (c.
-20) is an Act of Parliament that changes the powers of local government in England.
+20) is an act of the Parliament of the United Kingdom that changes the powers of local government in England.
 The aim of the act is to facilitate the devolution of decision-making powers from central government control to individuals and communities.
-The measures affected by the Act include an increase in the number of elected mayors, referendums and the "Local authority’s general power of competence" (Part 1, chapter 1) which states "A local authority has power to do anything that individuals generally may do".
+The measures affected by the act include an increase in the number of elected mayors, referendums and the "Local authority’s general power of competence" (Part 1, chapter 1) which states "A local authority has power to do anything that individuals generally may do".

 Although the act was envisaged as having the potential to bring about wide-scale decentralisation, there have been few significant examples of its implementation.
-One notable outcome of the act has been the combined authorities formed by local authorities pooling their powers of transport and economy and gaining certain functions delegated from central government.
+One notable outcome of the act has been the further transfer of powers of combined authorities formed by local authorities pooling their powers of transport and economy and gaining certain functions delegated from central government.
 As a result, there have been calls for legislation to bring about further devolution to the Core Cities Group, leading to the introduction of the Cities and Local Government Devolution Act 2016.

 Timetable

 The bill was introduced by the Secretary of State for Communities and Local Government, Eric Pickles, and given its first reading on 13 December 2010.
-The Bill completed the third reading in the House of Lords on 31 October 2011.
-The bill received Royal Assent on 15 November 2011.
+The bill completed the third reading in the House of Lords on 31 October 2011.
+The bill received royal assent on 15 November 2011.

-The main section of the Act is split into ten parts (totalling 240 pages), and this is followed by 25 further schedules (an additional 243 pages).
+The main section of the act is split into ten parts (totalling 240 pages), and this is followed by 25 further schedules (an additional 243 pages).
 A short summary of the main points is available.
-Sections of the Act involving new regulations are straightforward but the Act also includes many detailed modifications of existing Acts, such as the Town and Country Planning Act 1990 and the Planning Act 2008.
+Sections of the act involving new regulations are straightforward but the act also includes many detailed modifications of existing acts, such as the Town and Country Planning Act 1990 and the Planning Act 2008.

 Contents

-Part 1: Local Government
+Part 1: Local government

-This is the major part of the Act, and the one which extends the power of all local authorities, from parish and community councils to county councils, to 'do anything that individuals generally may do', as long as that is not limited by some other Act.
+This is the major part of the act, and the one which extends the power of all local authorities, from parish and community councils to county councils, to 'do anything that individuals generally may do', as long as that is not limited by some other act.
 Sections 27 to 36 deal with the standards expected of council members and with the keeping of public registers of interests.
 In an important change, it specifically empowers members to take part in a decision on a matter after previously having expressed views on it, without the risk the decision being invalid due to bias or predetermination.

-Parts 2 and 3: EU Financial Sanctions
+Parts 2 and 3: EU financial sanctions

 These sections give ministers the right to require public authorities to pay fines to the European Union resulting from an infraction of European Union law.